knockout/knockout/documentation/submit-binding.md

         };
     </script>

 As illustrated in this example, KO passes the form element as a parameter to your submit handler function.
-You can ignore that parameter if you want, but for an example of when it's useful to have a reference to that element, see the docs for [the `ko.postJson` utility](post-json.html).
+You can ignore that parameter if you want, or there are various ways you might want to use it, for example:

+ * Extracting additional data or state from the form elements

+ * Triggering UI-level validation using a library such as [jQuery Validation](https://github.com/jzaefferer/jquery-validation), using code similar to the following snippet: `if ($(formElement).valid()) { /* do something */ }`.

 ### Why not just put a `click` handler on the submit button?